Find out more about our care in the In-patient Unit, see the rooms and gardens and discover more about how we care for patients in this short film.

 How can I be referred?

-Patients who would like support from St Richard’s can be referred by their GP, consultant at the hospital, district nurse, or other healthcare professional.
+Patients who would like support from St Richard’s can be referred by their GP, consultant, district nurse or health care professional.
+Patients, or a person close to them, can also speak to our Gateway referral team themselves for information or advice.

 In all cases the GP, who is the key person in charge of that patient’s care, will be contacted.
 We will then phone to arrange a convenient date and time to visit so that we can discuss and plan the support that we can offer and the care that may be needed.
 At all stages we will work in partnership with the community teams and acute hospital services involved in the patient’s care.